 “That sucks,” I punned to myself, rolling the machine back over the spot.

 I’ve always had problems with expectations, especially when it comes to machines, the tools developed to make our lives easier.
 I swear they don’t make life easier, they make life harder.
 We have to work harder to make them work better.

-I realized I need to remind myself to pick up salad supplies tomorrow at the grocery store.
-I headed to my computer and it takes 10 minutes to make a note to myself, a note that updates to the cell phone I forgot at home.
-I left my phone at home.
-If I picked up a pen and paper, the note would be written in seconds, I could stuff it into my wallet so it would be with me at the store and I could get on with my life.
+When I make a shopping list, I head to my computer and it takes 10 minutes to make a note to myself, a note that updates to the cell phone.
+Unfortunately, I often head to the store, then realize I left my phone at home.
+If I’d just picked up a pen and paper, the note would be written in seconds, stuffed it into my wallet, ready to go.
 But no. Instead I waste my time trying to make my life easier to use by putting my to do list on my phone.
 I should have made a note to remember my cell phone.

 How many times have I given someone or something an extra chance, a chance to change?
 Too many.
 I give everything a second chance.
 I learned the adage years ago to try everything twice.
 I might like it the second time.
 If not, I’ll know exactly why.

 Sure, I’ve gotten burned, taken advantage of, and abused for such generosity.
 I think of it as my Starfleet training infused with Anne Frank philosophy.
 Give everyone a chance to do good as there is good in everyone, no matter how evil.
 Draw a line in the sand, but reinforce it with cement.
 Leniency only goes so far, then stand your ground hovering over your laurels.

 Gees, I hate cliches and platitudes.